mohamed-nawas/mern_project/readme.md

-This is a Sample MERN project for creating Memories
+This is a Sample MERN project for Creating Memories

 Copyrights and All rights reserved to CleanCodeOnline @ 2022